mami-project/pathspider/doc/using.rst

 instead only output flow records.
 This may change in future versions of PATHspider.

-You can list the available chains with `--list-chains` and then select any number of chains that you would like to use.
+You can list the available chains with ``--list-chains`` and then select any number of chains that you would like to use.
 It is recommended that you include the `basic` chain as this will add the IP addresses and port numbers to the flow records.

-You may specify the output file using a flag, however by default this is set to be stdout and so you can, and are recommended to, use shell redirection instead.
+You may specify the output file using a flag, however by default this is set to be ``/dev/stdout`` and so you can, and are recommended to, use shell redirection instead.
 You will be required to set your interface name and PATHspider will not start if it detects that the chosen interface is not active.

 .. code-block:: text